JodyMurray/PetFriends/README.md

 ### **Manual Testing**
-Manual testing for this project were carried out as follows:
+Manual testing for this project was carried out as follows:
-- Users can see sign in, sign up and about pages only when not logged in.
+- Users can see sign-in, sign-up, and about pages only when not logged in.
 - Users can create a new account.
-- Users can then therefore sign in to their account and then be redirected to the home page.
+- Users can then, sign in to their account and then be redirected to the home page.
 - Users can log out.
-- Once signed in, users can create, vote, save, comment on posts.
-They can edit and delete their posts and comments.
+- Once signed in, users can create, vote, save, and reply to posts.
+They can edit and delete their posts and replies.
-- Users can edit and update their profiles, which includes a profile picture, bio entry and a separate username and password edit feature.
+- Users can edit and update their profiles, which include a profile picture, bio entry, and a separate username and password edit feature.
 - All NavLinks and buttons go to their destination.
 - Clicking on the post image brings you to the post's page.
 - You can vote, downvote and save and also undo all of these actions if you change your mind.
-- When votes/comments/save icons are hovered over, they let you know if you need to sign in to use this feature, and once clicked on if the user is signed out, you will be redirected to the signin page.
+- Once you hover over the votes/replies/save icons, they let you know if you need to sign-in to use this feature, and once clicked on if the user is signed out, you will be redirected to the sign-in page.
-- The user is notified what each icon represents.
-In each post page, if the user is the owner, the three dots to the right side of the post image will bring up the edit and delete feature, both icons have an overlaytrigger to indicate which one does what feature.
+- The user is notified of what each icon represents.
+In each post page, if the user is the owner, the three dots to the right side of the post image will bring up the edit and delete feature, both icons have an overlay trigger to indicate which one does what feature.
-- The site was continuously built on google chrome, and once built, it was sucessfully tested on firefox browswer, and safari browser.
-The only issue found on safari was the inability to signin properly, which was resolved after some research on Slack. (mentioned and detailed in fixed bugs section below)
+- The site was continuously built on google chrome, and once built, it was successfully tested on firefox browser, and safari browser.
+The only issue found on safari was the inability to sign-in properly, which was resolved after some research on Slack. (mentioned and detailed in the fixed bugs section below)

 ### **User story testing**